williamsk91/web-request-day/docs/intro.md

 Yes, try entering [172.217.31.255](http://172.217.31.255) into your url bar.
 This is google's IP address and should work like normal.

-## Internet layers done separately
+## Internet Layers

 The Internet itself is made up of 5 distinct layers.
 Each built on top of each other.
+I have purposely not mentioned this at all to keep things simple.
+For more details, continue reading.

 | Layer       | Detail                                     | Examples                              |
 | ----------- | ------------------------------------------ | ------------------------------------- |